 Because these products have a bit of a shine to them, they are not usually recommended for people with oily skin.
 If your skin is extremely oily, you can appear a bit too radiant as the day goes on.

-You can find a foundation with a dewy finish in both medium and full coverage.
+You can find a foundation for beginners with a dewy finish in both medium and full coverage.
 These are available in light coverage, but they are harder to find.

 It’s important to note that a foundation with a dewy finish typically does not reflect light.